foundata/guidelines/python-style-guide.md

 - Put substantial application logic in `__main__.py`, a console-script wrapper or framework callback when it can live in a testable function or class.

+**For libraries:**

+- Keep tests outside the import package unless they are intentionally distributed with it.

+**For applications:**

+- Tests MAY be colocated with application packages when this follows an established framework convention or keeps tests with their owning component.
+For example, Django applications may use an app-local `tests.py`, `test*.py` modules, or `tests/` package.

 **Reasoning:**

 - The `src` layout prevents tests from accidentally importing source files from the repository instead of the installed package.
+- Test location is a distribution concern: shipped library packages should not carry their test suite by accident, but an application that is deployed as a whole gains nothing from forcing tests out of the framework's own layout.
+Django, for example, generates app-local tests and its test runner discovers them there.
 - `pyproject.toml` belongs at the repository root.
 We do not use monorepos, so a single distribution root per repository is always correct and there is no need to nest the package in a subdirectory.
 Nesting only adds friction (a `README` symlink to satisfy the build root, an extra `cd` for every command, and packaging edge cases) without a compensating benefit.
 - Non-package content may live at the repository root beside `pyproject.toml`.
 With `uv_build` the source distribution stays clean automatically as it packages only the module plus project metadata (unlike some backends like `setuptools_scm` which include every version-controlled file).
 Top-level files such as `README`, `assets/` and documentation do not enter the sdist with `uv_build` (verify once with `tar tf dist/*.tar.gz`).
 - Central configuration reduces duplicated or contradictory settings.